Healthy Game-Day Snacks That Are a Guaranteed Touchdown

 Kick off game day with a classic fan favorite: spinach dip.
-Bake artichoke hearts, onions, and spinach until tender, then stir in the works: sour cream, gooey cheese, and lemon juice for zip.
-Be sure to make two batches; this super food will go quick!
+Bake artichoke hearts, onions, and spinach until tender, then stir in the works: sour cream, gooey cheese, and lemon juice for tang.
+Be sure to make two batches; this healthy football appetizer will go quick!

 Barbecue Spice Roasted Chickpeas

 Set out small bowls of roasted chickpeas for guests to munch on during the game.
 We baked these in a savory coating of barbecue spice, paprika, chili powder, and an assortment of salts for a nutritious alternative to bags of chips.